16 Macros

 16.4 Macro Cell Format

-Create a macro that should format the text in the selected cell with the font Comic Sans MS, bold, italic, 16 pt, and red.
-The column width must be adjusted to the width of the text in the cell.
-The name of the macro should be CellFormat.
+Create a macro named CellFormat that formats the selected cell’s text to Comic Sans MS font, bold, italic, 16 pt, and red.
+The column width should also be adjusted to fit the cell’s content.

 Task 16.2 Record macro

-Start with an empty worksheet and enter a text in a cell.
+Start with an empty worksheet and enter some text in a cell (e.g., cell A1).

-Choose Developer tab > Record Macro (group Code).
+Go to Developer tab > Record Macro (Code group).

 Click OK.

-Choose Developer tab > Stop Recording (group Code).
+Go to Developer tab > Stop Recording (Code group).

-Enter a text in another cell and select this cell.
+Enter some text in a different cell and select this cell.

-Choose tab Developers > Macros (Program code group).
+Go to Developer tab > Macros (Code group).

 .